Asia Pacific Film Institute: Accreditation

 The institute is accredited as a technical and vocational postsecondary institution by the Technical Education and Skills Development Authority (TESDA) of the Philippines.

+Film Development Council of the Philippines

+The institute is also now part of the Academic Film Society (AFS), led by the FDCP Filipino Development Council of the Philippines, joining a community dedicated to film education.
+This partnership opens new opportunities for students to expand their cinematic knowledge and skills.

 Programs

 The film school offers comprehensive filmmaking programs and short training courses in allied fields.